This post may contain affiliate links. Read our disclosure policy here.

 Use a cookie cutter or knife to cut the tortillas into chip-size shapes.
 Lightly brush the tortillas with butter and sprinkle the cinnamon sugar on both sides. - Make them crispy

-Watch how they’re made in this super-short video!
+Watch how these cinnamon sugar tortilla chips are made in this super-short video!

 Baked Cinnamon Sugar Chips